 The Oxford Deanery Professional Support Unit (PSU) has been established to provide comprehensive careers and performance support for all doctors and dentists in primary and secondary care.
+Through this service you can access coaching to help you deal with personal and professional difficulties.
 The careers service provides local specialty information and career management skills workshops for the Oxford Foundation School.
 It also provides personal career guidance for those with a career dilemma, including those with health or disability problems.
-The performance service provides confidential personal coaching for doctors or dentists who self-refer.
-More information can be found at http://www.oxforddeanerycdu.

 There are a variety of resources available for doctors in need of support, it might be worth considering one of these services as well.
 Depending on your membership status you may be able to access counselling via the British Medical Association (BMA http://www.bma.org.uk): The BMA Counselling Service is staffed by professional telephone counsellors, 24-hours a day, seven days a week.
 All counsellors are members of the British Association for Counselling and Psychotherapy and are bound by strict codes of confidentiality and ethical practice.
 Counselling can be helpful in addressing the root causes of your problems and reducing the impact of their consequences.

 - Doctors for Doctors runs alongside the BMA Counselling Service giving doctors and medical students in distress or difficulty the choice of speaking in confidence to another doctor.
 Additional sources of support: